How does ProofProfessor work?

 How do you notify me of the work you have done?

-(1) your Word document revised and corrected with Track Changes implemented, and with Comments from us where relevant: this is the way we and most of our clients like to work;
+Your Word document is revised and corrected with Track Changes implemented, and with Comments from us where relevant: this is the way we and most of our clients like to work.

 Do you handle American English?